9AMTech/fluffy-buddy/README.md

 # Fluffy Buddy
-This is a mock up project website based on a fake local business.
+This is a mock up project website based on a fake business.
 This project demonstrates the ability to find and implement APIs and JS Libraries.
 **Link to project:** https://9amtech.github.io/fluffy-buddy/

 ![Thumbnail for Fluffy Buddy.
 Shows a cute cat followed up by a random cat fact.](https://github.com/9AMTech/fluffy-buddy/blob/main/thumbnail.png?raw=true)